The Basset Hound Cocker Spaniel Mix is a cross between a Basset Hound and an American Cocker Spaniel.

 These dogs are generally exciting, friendly and affectionate.
 They also crave for the attention of those close to them and use their sad, gloomy expression to get it.

-They do well in social settings thanks to their friendly nature towards other pets and people.
+They do well in social settings thanks to their friendly nature towards other dogs and people.
 They generally remain calm even when there’s a lot of commotion around them.